AL-Kaisi/MedGraph/README.md

 ### Special Thanks
 - Neo4j team for the excellent graph database
-- Gradio team for the intuitive web framework
+- Flask and JavaScript communities for the web stack
 - Open source community for continuous support

 ---